Published

 Programmatic advertising is the automated buying and selling of ad space.
 It uses real-time bidding to match advertisers with publishers who have available inventory.
 Advertisers can target their ads to specific audiences based on demographics, interests, and behavior.
 Programmatic advertising can help businesses reach their target audiences more effectively and efficiently.
 It has 7 different components and a specific process that starts with ad setup and goes through ad exchange and many other steps in between.

 The history of programmatic advertising is very much a contribution of several entities.
 It evolved gradually, come the turn of the millennium.
 But, during the early 2000s, Double-click (now under Google) was one of the first to implement it.
 The company introduced tools to automate the process of serving ads to websites.
 A revolution in paid marketing.
-But a few beginners might have one question.
-What is programmatic advertising?
+But a few beginners might have one question that what is programmatic advertising?
+So, let’s learn about it.

 What is Programmatic Advertising?